 Shelley White joined RGC as CEO in February of this year, having held executive positions with the YMCA of Greater Toronto, the Kidney Foundation of Canada, and most recently with United Way of Peel Region as President and CEO for 13 years.

 Find out a bit more about Shelley in this Q & A. And be sure to join her at RGC’s Discovery 2017 (April 18-20 in Toronto).
-Register soon to take advantage of reduced rates.
+Space is limited so register today.

 What are some of your impressions of RGC so far?